Current Lab Members

 Personal Background: Born and raised in Gary, Indiana.
 In addition to science, I’m also an avid dancer and naturalist.

-Favorite gene/protein: TBA.
+Favorite gene/protein: fruitless.

-Honorary titles: TBA.
+Honorary titles: TBA

 Jacob Decker